bkonkle/burn-transformers/README.md

 🔥 Transformers provides APIs to quickly download and use those pretrained models on a given input, taking advantage of the great tools Huggingface has provided as part of [Candle](https://github.com/huggingface/candle) - their minimalist ML framework for Rust - and fine-tune them on your own datasets using the excellent [Burn](https://burn.dev/) deep learning library in Rust.

+⚠️ Alpha Disclaimer
+NOTE: This library is in early development, and the API may shift rapidly as it evolves.
+Be advised that this is not yet recommended for Production use.

 ## Features

 | Pipeline | Model | Status |